fyne-io/developer.fyne.io/started/cross-compiling.md

 ---
 layout: page
-title: Cross Compiling
+title: Compiling for different platforms

 order: 80
----

-## Compiling for different platforms

 ---

 Cross compiling with Go is designed to be simple - we just set the environment variable `GOOS` for the target Operating System (and `GOARCH` if targeting a different architecture).
 Unfortunately when using native graphics calls the use of CGo in Fyne makes this a little harder.